yannickbijl/RFSeq/README.md

 # RFSeq
-A program to generate the 6 different reading frames, three on the forward strand and three on the complement strand.
+The program RFSeq (Reading Frames Sequences) generates the 6 different reading frames, three on the forward strand and three on the complement strand.
 Please note that it does **NOT** find open reading frames (ORF).
 Give a file with just a single line of sequence as input, **NO** Fasta format needed.

 The program uses the module sys and the third-party module wx-python 4.0 (Phoenix) WxPython